Mikejo5000/vsts-docs-pr/docs/pipelines/targets/cosmos-db.md

 ---
-title: CI/CD with APP Service and Azure Cosmos DB | VSTS Tutorial
+title: CI/CD with APP Service and Azure Cosmos DB | VSTS How-To
 description: Use VSTS to enable Continuous Integration (CI) and Continous Deployment (CD) for your ASP.NET App service and Azure Cosmos DB. ms.author: mlearned ms.manager: douge